11 Modern Logo Design Trends: The Future of Visual Branding

 Why modernise?

-- Does the existing logo misalign with evolved brand values or offerings?
+- Does the existing logo misalign with the evolved brand values or offerings?

-- Does it feel outdated or lag visually behind competitors?
+- Does it feel outdated, or does it lag visually behind competitors?

 - Has the industry or cultural context changed drastically since its last design?